 Schedule a vessel safety check

 The U.S. Coast Guard Auxiliary and the United States Power Squadrons have certified vessel examiners who will perform a free "vessel safety check".
 The purpose is to ensure a boat meets legal standards and has the necessary equipment for emergencies.
-These checks are conducted at a boat ramp, dockside or at other pre-determined locations and take 15 to 30 minutes, depending on boat size.
+These checks are conducted at a boat ramp, dockside or at other pre-determined locations.
 There is no charge and no consequences for not passing.
-Rather, boaters are provided with a written report on how to correct any discrepancies.
+Rather, you are provided with a written report on how to correct any discrepancies.
 Boats passing the safety check receive a decal (good for the current calendar year) indicating the boat is in full compliance with federal and state boating laws.
-Learn more and schedule a vessel safety check by visiting www.cgaux.org/vsc/.
+Learn more and schedule a vessel safety check by visiting the Coast Guard Auxiliary.

 Always wear a life jacket

-State law requires all vessels, including canoes, kayaks and stand-up paddleboards, to have at least one properly fitted U.S. Coast Guard-approved life jacket for each person onboard.
-The Boating Program encourages boaters to not only bring a life jacket but to wear it every time they go out.
-Boaters should be prepared to fall in the water at any time, especially on smaller vessels as they’re more prone to capsizing.
-Fortunately, life jackets are much more sophisticated and comfortable and tailored to specific water activities.
+State law requires all vessels, including canoes, kayaks and stand-up paddleboards, to have at least one properly fitted Coast Guard-approved life jacket for each person on board.
+And all children, age 12 and younger are required to wear one at all times.
+You are encouraged to wear your life jackets every time you go out on the water.
+Life jackets are now much more sophisticated and comfortable and tailored for specific water activities.
 Learn more by reading the Coast Guard's "How to Choose the Right Life Jacket" brochure (PDF).

-Boaters should carry two forms of communication that will work when wet, such as a sound-producing device like a whistle, waterproof cell phone or marine radio.
-Having these forms of communication will greatly increase their chances of being located in the event of an emergency.
-Day and night visible flares, a signal mirror and a whistle or air horn can also aid emergency responders in their search efforts.
-Boaters are also encouraged to purchase, register and carry a personal locator beacon (PLB) which will instantly notify responders of their location when activated during a distress situation.
-It is recommended that boaters research the many options and choose appropriately for the type of boating activity.
+You should carry two forms of communication that will work when wet, such as a whistle, waterproof cell phone or VHF marine radio.
+These devices greatly increase your chances of being located in the event of an emergency.
+Day and night visible flares, a signal mirror and a whistle or air horn can also aid emergency responders in search efforts.
+A personal locator beacon (PLB) will instantly notify responders of your location when activated during a distress situation.
+It is recommended that you research the many options (PDF) and choose appropriately for the type of boating activity.